rohan-97/Todo-Tracker/README.md

 Increase your productivity by adding to-do list right at your Newtab screen of your browser

-Setps to load the extension:

-Clone this repository or downlaod the zip file
-Open Google chrome and navigate to chrome://extensions/
-Enable Developer mode and you will be able to see Load Unpacked option
-Click on Load Unpacked and select the downloaded/cloned directory

 Following is the working demo of the New Tab extension
 ![working-demo](https://github.com/rohan-97/NewTab-Chrome-Extention/blob/master/to_do_list.gif)